Azure-Samples/azure-files-samples/RestSetAcls/CONTRIBUTING.md

 > These instructions are only meant for contributors to this project.
 > If you want to use the script, refer to the README.

+## Editor configuration

+### VS Code

+This module has PR validations that enforce formatting rules, so it's recommended to configure VS Code to format on save, to ensure that your changes are always formatted correctly.

 ## Installing development dependencies

 ```powershell